davidrhoden/davidrhoden-basic-netlify/timeline/kanives-cafe-cottage.md

 ---
-title: Ka-Nives and All-Night Movers in Lafayette, Louisiana
+title: Ka-Nives and All-Night Movers played at Cafe Cottage in Lafayette, Louisiana.
 date: 2003-02-21T18:00:00.000Z
 summary: This was our first time meeting the Ka-Nives.
 The club was a coffee shop but they paid us in beer (Killian's Red).
 category: rock